chaoss/wg-evolution/focus-areas/code-development-efficiency/change-request-acceptance-ratio.md

 ### Data Collection Strategies

-Accepted change requests are defined as in the [Reviews Accepted](https://github.com/chaoss/wg-evolution/blob/master/metrics/Reviews_Accepted.md) metric, and
+Accepted change requests are defined as in the [Change Requests Accepted	](https://chaoss.community/metric-change-requests-accepted/) metric, and
-Declined change requests are defined as in the [Reviews Declined](https://github.com/chaoss/wg-evolution/blob/master/metrics/Reviews_Accepted.md) metric.
+Declined change requests are defined as in the [Change Requests Declined](https://chaoss.community/metric-change-requests-declined/) metric.

 ## References